How World Events Impact The Euro

 The euro is the national currency of 19 of the 28 European Union countries and used by nearly 340 million people every day, according to the EU, making it the second-most widely used currency in the world after the U.S. dollar.
-The purpose of the euro was to create a common currency among the countries in Europe in order to facilitate commerce and payments, and remove the exchange rate risk in doing cross-border business.
+The purpose of the euro was to create a common currency among European countries in order to facilitate commerce and payments, and remove the exchange rate risk in doing cross-border business.

 Being a member of the EU doesn't require countries to use the euro, but most do.
 To join the euro area, each of the 19 countries had to fulfill the convergence criteria that set out the economic and legal preconditions for countries to participate in the European Economic and Monetary Union.
 The other EU member states must also fulfill the criteria before becoming eligible to adopt the euro.

 Members of the European Union using the euro currently are: